markovka17/dla/hw1_asr/README.md

 steps:

 1) Overfit your model on a single batch of examples
-2) Train your model in LJ-speech dataset (until you achieve at least 30 WER on LJ-speech test set)
+2) Train your model in LJ-speech dataset (until you achieve at least 30 WER on a custom test set)
 3) Fine-tune your model on Librispeech dataset (until you achieve at least 30 WER on Libirispeech clean test set)
 4) Fine-tune your model on a mix of Librispeech and Common Voice datasets (for extra quality on Librispeech test sets)